BoE governor King warns of risks in UK mortgage scheme

 It allows some buyers to get a mortgage with a deposit of just 5 percent via up to 130 billion pounds ($197 billion) of government guarantees on high-risk mortgages for three years.

-In unusually outspoken comments a former Bank of England policymaker earlier this month criticised the plan as a "short-term political fix".
+In unusually outspoken comments a former Bank policymaker earlier this month criticised the plan as a "short-term political fix".

 The finance ministry has defended the plan as a good way to leverage the government's relatively low borrowing costs to help Britons buy a home, thereby stimulating the construction sector and helping to revive the flagging economy.